Wang Jingwei regime: Background and establishment

-While Wang Jingwei was widely regarded as a favorite to inherit Sun Yat-sen's position as leader of the Nationalist Party, based upon his faithful service to the party throughout the 1910s and 20s and based on his unique position as the one who accepted and recorded Sun's last will and testament, he was rapidly overtaken by Chiang Kai-shek.
-By the 1930s, Wang Jingwei had taken the position of Minister of Foreign Affairs for the Nationalist Government under Chiang Kai-shek.
+While Wang Jingwei was widely regarded as a favorite to inherit Sun Yat-sen's position as leader of the Nationalist Party, especially given his unique position as the drafter of Sun's political testament, he was rapidly overtaken by Chiang Kai-shek in the Canton Coup.
+After a series of power struggles, they reconciled following the Mukden Incident, with Wang taking the position of Premier and then also Foreign Minister for the Nationalist Government under Chiang Kai-shek.
 This put him in control over the deteriorating Sino-Japanese relationship.
-While Chiang Kai-shek focused his primary attentions against the Chinese Communist Party, Wang Jingwei diligently toiled to preserve the peace between China and Japan, repeatedly stressing the need for a period of extended peace in order for China to elevate itself economically and militarily to the levels of its neighbor and the other Great powers of the world.
-Despite his efforts, Wang was unable to find a peaceful solution to prevent the Japanese from commencing an invasion into Chinese territory.